Calvia strengthens tourism training: eTalent brings students and businesses together

 The program included three interactive short presentations.
 A professor from the University of the Balearic Islands highlighted the economic weight of tourism and explained how guest profiles are changing and why professional flexibility will become more important in the future.
 The language remained practical: examples from everyday island life made clear where the opportunities lie.

-A speaker from Iberostar presented training and further education opportunities that the company offers locally.
+A speaker from Iberostar presented training and further education opportunities that the company offers locally, and attendees were invited to consult the Iberostar careers page for more information.
 The focus was on linking professional training with social responsibility: nurturing local talent and training staff on environmental issues.
 The message resonated — many notes were taken and there were concrete inquiries about internships.

 The series concluded with a contribution on eco and sustainable tourism.
 A managing director of a local provider urged the young listeners not to view sustainability as a label but as lived practice: from waste management in hotels to nature-friendly excursion offers.
 The audience listened attentively and asked questions about concrete projects.